rvalentini/globear/README.md

 Current state of Globear now includes the following features:

-* Totoro-themed geo-markers :D
+* Awsome bear-themed geo-markers :D
 * Marker popups display thumbnail presentation of the pictures
 * Full-screen picture overlay with lazy loading from backend
-* Cluster-markers with Totoro-themed size indicators for lower zoom steps
+* Cluster-markers with bear-themed size indicators for lower zoom steps
-* Automatic thumbnail generation in the backend on startup
+* Automatic thumbnail generation in the backend on startup of the app
+* New markers can be added via right-click on the map

 ## TODO